View this document as: a single page | multiple pages.

 The roles in a federation transaction can be connected in a variety of ways, but several common patterns are anticipated by these guidelines.
 The expected trust agreement structure and connection between components will vary based on which pattern is in use.

-It is also possible for a single party to fulfil multiple roles within a given federation agreement.
+It is also possible for a single party to fulfill multiple roles within a given federation agreement.
 For example, if the CSP provides the IdP as part of its identity services, the CSP can provision the subscriber accounts at the IdP as part of the subscriber account establishment process.
-Similarly, the RP can also be in the same security and administrative domain as the IdP, but still use federation technology to connect for technical, deployment, and account management benefits.
+Similarly, the RP can also be in the same security and administrative domain as the IdP but still use federation technology to connect for technical, deployment, and account management benefits.

 Federated Identifiers